 All about Club Racing

 At Midland sailing club we race every Saturday with the exception of certain ‘exclusive days’ (see calendar).
-The first race begins at 1.30 pm and is an average lap race, and the second a pursuit race starts after lunch at around 3.30 pm.
-In the winter months November to February we start at 1 pm and 2.45 pm so that we can finish before dark.
+The first race begins at 13:30 and the second starts after lunch at around 15:30.
+In the winter months November to February we start at 13:00 and 14:45, so that we can finish before it gets dark.

 Average lap racing

-The results of each race are announced after racing, (sometimes forecasts are made before races) and posted in the club house so you can instantly see how you’ve done and where you stand in the current series.
+The results of each race are announced after racing and posted on the web site, so you can instantly see how you’ve done and where you stand in the current series.

 If you want to improve the quality of your racing, we are running Race School sessions.
 The current sessions are: